-When you register your Kroger Plus Card and choose Friends as your recipient, you’ll earn points for us with every purchase you make—points that will be converted into dollars of support for Friends.
+Support Friends in 2016 by registering your Kroger Plus Card and choosing Friends as your recipient!
+You’ll earn points for us with every purchase you make—points that will be converted into dollars of support for Friends.
 Don’t worry—you’ll still receive your usual Kroger Plus Card discounts.
 And library lovers in Knox County will thank you for your support!

 If you haven’t registered your card yet, follow these easy steps to link your card to Friends: